-4. The utilities shall, in their Quarterly Meetings on LIEE programs, address technical changes to the Natural Gas Appliance Testing process that would improve the program, including those changes proposed by Southwest Gas Company in this proceeding.

-5. Every electric or gas utility offering California Alternate Rates for Energy (CARE) discounts to the eligible tenants of master-meter customers shall, no later than January 15, 2008, file an affidavit in this proceeding that certifies the utility's compliance with Assembly Bill (AB) 2140 as set forth herein.
-The affidavit shall briefly describe the utility's processes for complying with the following elements of AB 2140:

-- a) Has developed processes whereby it directly accepts CARE applications from tenants of a mobilehome park, apartment building, or similarly residential complex. - b) Has developed processes whereby it directly notifies and provides renewal applications to tenants of a mobilehome park, apartment building, or similar residential complex that are existing CARE customers. - c) Provides each master-meter customer that is subject to Section 739.5 with a list of tenants who are approved to receive discounts pursuant to the CARE program and that specifically identifies those tenants added to or deleted from CARE program eligibility since the previous billing cycle.

-6. SCE's application for approval of \$22 million in augmented funding for compact fluorescent lamp distribution in its LIEE program is denied without predudice.
+- Propose methods of tracking costs for each program element and participation in each that will permit cost-benefit analysis for each program element and that are consistent for all utilities; and - Analysis of how AB 1109 may affect their programs and the deployment of CFLs in California. - 5.
+The utilities shall, in their Quarterly Meetings on LIEE programs, address technical changes to the Natural Gas Appliance Testing process that would improve the program, including those changes proposed by Southwest Gas Company in this proceeding. - 6.
+Every electric or gas utility offering California Alternate Rates for Energy (CARE) discounts to the eligible tenants of master-meter customers shall, no later than January 15, 2008, file an affidavit in this proceeding that certifies the utility's compliance with Assembly Bill (AB) 2140 as set forth herein.
+The affidavit shall briefly describe the utility's processes for complying with the following elements of AB 2140: - a) Has developed processes whereby it directly accepts CARE applications from tenants of a mobilehome park, apartment building, or similarly residential complex. - b) Has developed processes whereby it directly notifies and provides renewal applications to tenants of a mobilehome park, apartment building, or similar residential complex that are existing CARE customers. - c) Provides each master-meter customer that is subject to Section 739.5 with a list of tenants who are approved to receive discounts pursuant to the CARE program and that specifically identifies those tenants added to or deleted from CARE program eligibility since the previous billing cycle. - 7.
+SCE's application for approval of \$22 million in augmented funding for compact fluorescent lamp distribution in its LIEE program shall be the topic of additional discussions with interested parties and may be amended as set forth herein.

-7. The assigned Commissioner and assigned Administrative Law Judge (ALJ) are authorized to provide clarification and direction as required with respect to the content and development of the LIEE portion of the statewide strategic plan.

-8. The Commission staff shall propose a schedule and list of information requirements relevant to the utilities' application for approval of 2009-2011 LIEE portfolios.

-9. The Assigned Commissioner is authorized to approve a policy manual and related rules for LIEE programs, consistent with this decision.

-10. As soon as practical, the Commission staff shall post to the Commission's website the Assigned Commissioner's LIEE policy manual.

-11. The assigned ALJ, in consultation with the assigned Commissioner, shall schedule workshops to implement the provisions of this decision, as follows:
+- 8. The assigned Commissioner and assigned Administrative Law Judge (ALJ) are authorized to provide clarification and direction as required with respect to the content and development of the LIEE portion of the statewide strategic plan. - 9.
+The Commission staff shall propose a schedule and list of information requirements relevant to the utilities' application for approval of 2009-2011 LIEE portfolios. - 10.
+The assigned Commissioner is authorized to approve a policy manual and related rules for LIEE programs, consistent with this decision. - 11.
+As soon as practical, the Commission staff shall post to the Commission's website the assigned Commissioner's LIEE policy manual. - 12.
+The assigned ALJ, in consultation with the assigned Commissioner, shall schedule workshops to implement the provisions of this decision, as follows: - (1) Cost-effectiveness tests How, if at all, should existing methodologies be modified to recognize the costs and benefits of LIEE programs? - (2) Strategic Approaches to Program Development and Delivery.

-Portfolio Composition - What types of programs would best meet the policy objectives and programmatic initiative adopted in this decision?
-What types of programs should be offered that would serve program objectives relating to low income customers' quality of life?

-Strategic Approaches to Program Development and Delivery.
 How can the utilities leverage the opportunities presented by other resources and programs, including those of other organizations and their own energy efficiency programs?
 What resources are available to leverage utility program design and delivery?
-How can existing information and analysis be useful in guiding program development and delivery strategies and priorities?

-ME&O - How can the utilities and other entities provide more and better information to LIEE customers on a statewide basis about reducing energy usage and saving on their energy bills?
-To what extent should the utilities use a common branding strategy, and a statewide marketing and outreach program?
-What should a statewide, coordinated program include and how should it be administered?
+How can existing information and analysis be useful in guiding program development and delivery strategies and priorities? - (3) ME&O - How can the utilities and other entities provide more and better information to LIEE customers on a statewide basis about reducing energy usage and saving on their energy bills?
+To what extent should the utilities use a

-Cost-effectiveness tests - How, if at all, should existing methodologies be modified to recognize the costs and benefits of LIEE programs?